gregtozzi/diagnosing_pneumonia/README.md

-# Diagnosing Pneumonia from Pediatric Chest X-Rays with Deep Learning
+# Detecting Pneumonia in Pediatric Chest X-Rays with Deep Learning

 #### [Greg Tozzi](https://www.linkedin.com/in/gregorytozzi/) | May, 2020